zakisaoud77/events-management/README.md

 - test_unit_events.py : which contains the unit tests of our FastApi routes.
 - events_cli.py : which contains the definitions of our cli commands.
 - main.py : the entry point of our FastApi application.
+- .env and .env.test : these files are used to save the mongodb databases information.

 ###  API routes